RacingTeams/react-challange/README.md

 ![filter airbnb](filter.png "filter airbnb")

 You are free to choose the icons you like.
-The property_type to filter can be hardcoded client side.
+The `property_type`used to filter can be hardcoded client side.
 Not more than one filter at time should be enabled.

 - The sorting section could be similar to the following